fortify/FortifySyncFoDToSSC/README.md

     # Configuration for syncScans task
     syncScans:
-      # Configure the schedule for running the syncScans task
+      # Configure the schedule for running the syncScans task.
-      # This example runs once per minute; you probably want to reduce this
+      # This example runs every minute at the 30-second mark;
+      # you probably want to reduce this for production runs.
       cronSchedule: '30 * * * * *'

       # Configure how long to keep scans downloaded from FoD, mainly